jonas-grgt/jonasg.io/content/posts/object-mother/index.md

 However, inevitably over time, the set of objects grows as their intricacy, they become more complex and time-consuming to construct.

-Various solutions exist to address this underlying issue, such as _Test Data Factories_, _Data Fakers_, _Test Data Generators_ or _Fixture Builders_ etc ..
+Various solutions exist to address those issues, such as _Test Data Factories_, _Data Fakers_, _Test Data Generators_ or _Fixture Builders_ etc ..
 In the end they all share a common goal: **simplifying** object creation while ensuring **reusability**.
 Martin Fowler has even coined a term for this concept, known as